Church of Azazel > Beliefs & principles > Rising Gods

 3. Prometheus

-4. In ancient Greek myth, Prometheus was a Titan who was punished by Zeus for stealing fire from heaven and teaching humans how to use fire.
+4. In ancient Greek myth, Prometheus was a Titan (elder God) who was punished by Zeus for stealing fire from heaven and teaching humans how to use fire.

 The use of fire by humans was one of the first forms of technology.
 In various ancient myths, some gods have favored human scientific and technological achievements, while other gods have opposed them.
 An example of the Biblical god opposing a human technological achievement can be found in the myth of the Tower of Babel (Genesis 11:1-9).